 Proton therapy for prostate cancer

-Proton therapy is an advanced treatment option that precisely delivers radiation to the size, shape and depth of your prostate.
-This approach allows your doctor to radiate the cancer while limiting damage to the surrounding tissue.
+Proton therapy is an advanced treatment that sends radiation to the exact size, shape and depth of your prostate tumor.
+It allows your physician to treat your cancer while helping to protect healthy tissue nearby.

 Call for more information

 With prostate cancer, patients often have a wide range of treatment options, like surgery, chemotherapy, hormone therapy, radiation and more.
 If radiation is needed, proton therapy can be a safer choice.

 With standard X-ray radiation therapy, the radiation dose is highest right where the X-rays enter your body.
 The X-rays keep giving off radiation as they go through your tumor and the tissue beyond.
 With proton radiation therapy, treatment is sent right to your tumor.
 The goal is for less radiation to reach your surrounding tissue.

 Proton therapy uses a unique feature of protons: They give off the most radiation right before they come to a stop.
 That’s how we target treatment to your tumor and no further.

 More precision means less damage to healthy cells in your urethra, bladder, bowel and sexual organs.
 This can translate to fewer short- and long-term side effects and secondary cancers (which can be caused by treatment).